top of page

 Just as the Global-CCUC™ framework shows us how terrain shapes international prevalence, the U.S. tiered model proves the same at home.
 The lesson is simple: where acces gaps, environmental volatility, and dismissal converge, disease flourishes in the shadows.
 The work now is to ensure that both the science and the systems no longer leave these patients unseen.

-CYNAERA Framework Papers
+CYNAERA Framework Papers and Core Research Libraries

 This paper draws on a defined subset of CYNAERA Institute white papers that establish the methodological and analytical foundations of CYNAERA’s frameworks.
 These publications provide deeper context on prevalence reconstruction, remission, combination therapies and biomarker approaches.
-Our Long COVID Library and ME/CFS Library is also a great resource.
+Our Long COVID Library, ME/CFS Library, Lyme Library, Autoimmune Library and CRISPR Remission Library are also in depth resources.

 Author’s Note: